charts

 qbt.domain string "" The ingress domain name that hosts the qBittorrent server.

-qbt.enabled bool true Specifies whether qBittorrent should be deployed or excluded in case an external qBittorrent server is used.
+qbt.enabled bool false Specifies whether qBittorrent should be deployed or excluded in case an external qBittorrent server is used.

-qbt.ingress bool false Specifies whether qBittorrent should be hosted using an Ingress.
+qbt.ingress bool false Specifies whether the qBittorrent service should be served publicly using an Ingress.

 radarr.dataStorage string "" The amount of persistent storage allocated for the Radarr data storage.